How To Burn Candles

 A dripping candle can have a number of causes.
 Fortunately, if you're burning a well-made, good quality candle then all these issues can be easily remedied; it's just a matter of determining the cause and knowing the solution.
 So let's have a look at how to keep pillar candles from dripping.Keep away from draughts

-A strong draught can cause molten wax from the wax pool to get blown over the sides of the candle.
-Eliminate the source of the draught, move the candle out of the draught or shield the candle from the draught.
+A draught, even a slight one, can cause the flame to sway, and this can melt the rim around the candle that holds the wax pool in place.
+Once that rim is breached, wax can drip down the sides.
+A strong draught can even cause molten wax from the wax pool to get blown over the sides of the candle.
+To avoid this, eliminate the source of the draught, move the candle out of the draught or shield the candle from the draught.
+Draughts can sometimes be hard to notice; look for telltale signs like a leaning flame, a flickering flame and wisps of smoke.

 Not too close

-If the candle is too close to other candles, this can cause irregular melting and warping.
-Place lit candles at least 10cm (3 inches) apart to avoid melting and warping due to heat from neighbouring candles.
-It could also be that your candle has been placed at an angle - make sure the candle is standing up straight.
+If the candle is too close to other candles, this can cause irregular melting, warping and dripping.
+Place lit candles at least 10cm apart to avoid melting and dripping due to heat from neighbouring candles.
+If dripping occurs, it could also be that your candle is placed at an angle - make sure the candle is standing up straight.

-Placing a candle or multiple candles inside a vase or container looks great, but due to the heat build up (the heat cannot escape as easily & the container walls heat up and reflect the heat back to the candle) it could melt the rim of the candle and lead to dripping.
-Solutions are to use a larger container, placing less candles inside the container, burning the candle for shorter periods of time or to pre-tunnel the candle: rather than burning to the edge, create a thick rim (see above regarding tunnelling) which is less easy to melt down inside the container.
+Placing a candle or multiple candles inside a vase or container looks great, but due to the heat build up (the heat cannot escape as easily & the container walls reflect heat back to the candle) it could melt the rim of the candle and lead to dripping.
+Solutions are to use a larger container (we recommend leaving at least ~2cm between the candle and the edge of the vase), placing less candles inside the container, burning the candle for shorter periods of time or to pre-tunnel the candle: rather than burning to the edge, create a thick rim (see above regarding tunnelling) which is less easy to melt down inside the candle holder.

-When you first light your candle, burn your candle for around 3-4 hours; you want to get close to the mantle to avoid tunnelling, but you don't want to melt through the mantle.
-As a rule of thumb, burn your candle for 1 hour per 2.5cm (1 inch) in diameter the first time you light it.
+When you first light your candle, burn your candle for at least 3 hours; you want the wax pool to reach the edge of the candle to avoid tunnelling, but you don't want to melt through the mantle.
+As a rule of thumb, burn your candle for 1 hour per 2cm in diameter the first time you light it.

 After the first burn, avoid burning your candle for longer than 4 hours; extinguish, let the candle cool down, trim the wick, and relight.